-Copeland2 classifies merchandise from the standpoint of the consumer into convenience goods, shopping goods, and specialty goods.
+Copeland classifies merchandise from the standpoint of the consumer into convenience goods, shopping goods, and specialty goods.
 Convenience goods are those customarily purchased at easily accessible stores, such as toilet articles, certain types of groceries, cigars, and other goods of small unit price.
 The store handling this class of goods must be conveniently located, because the unit of purchase is so small that people will object to going out of their way to obtain them.

-Shopping goods are those in the purchase of which the 'For some arguments on one side or the other of this question, see Radio Dealer, August, 1924; and Radio Broadcast, November, 1923, and January, customer wishes to compare prices, quality, and style.
+Shopping goods are those in the purchase of which the

+For some arguments on one side or the other of this question, see Radio Dealer, August, 1924; and Radio Broadcast, November, 1923, and January, 1924.

+Problems in Marketing, p.
+3. Fuller discussion in Harvard Business Review, Vol. I, pp. 282-289. customer wishes to compare prices, quality, and style.
 The customer probably makes a special trip in order to procure this article, so she is prepared to visit several stores.
 Women's suits, dresses, and hats are examples.
 Stores handling goods of this class are usually grouped in the retail district of a city, so that the shoppers may readily pass from place to place.